cocos/cocos-docs/en/publish/publish-native.md

 ![build progress](publish-native/build_progress.png)

 When compiling scripts and zipping resources, a progress bar will display on the top of the window.
-After the progress bar has reached 100%, please continue to wait unitl the building of the project in **console** is finished.
+After the progress bar has reached 100%, please continue to wait until the building of the project in **console** is finished.
 If it's successful, the diary as showed below will display:

 ```bash
 Built to "/myProject/tutorial-blackjack/build/tutorial-blackjack" successfully